oliverseal/amazon-transaction-extractor/README.md

 # Amazon Transaction Extractor

-A Firefox extension that adds filtering and preview features to Amazon payment transactions page.
+A browser extension that adds filtering and preview features to Amazon payment transactions page.
+Available for both Firefox and Chrome.

 ## Features